copperwiring/scalable-hpo-pybay/README.md

 # Scalable Hyper-parameter Optimization using RAPIDS and AWS

 Presented at [PyBay](http://pybay.com/) in August 2020.
-This repository will contain the follwing:
+This repository contains the follwing:
 1. Code
 2. Slides: To be updated soon
 3. Video Recording of the talk: To be updated soon